CPRA Compliance Audit (Previously CCPA)

 - Your organization’s incident response plan and breach notification policies

-- Leadership and accountability standards for your internal CCPA compliance program
+- Leadership and accountability standards for your internal CPRA compliance program

-Once you have designed a privacy and security program that meets the obligations of the CCPA, our auditors can formally evaluate your policies, processes, and procedures.
-A CCPA compliance audit covers the same control areas as a readiness assessment, with the results documented in a formal report.
+Once you have designed a privacy and security program that meets the obligations of the CPRA, our auditors can formally evaluate your policies, processes, and procedures.
+A CPRA compliance audit covers the same control areas as a readiness assessment, with the results documented in a formal report.

 Integrated Privacy, Security, and Compliance Assessments

 While the California Consumer Privacy Act was the first consumer data protection law enacted in the United States, many states are considering similar legislation.
 As consumers continue to demand stronger protections, companies that handle their data will be held to increasingly complex regulations.

 360 Advanced can help you navigate your compliance efforts.
 Our team has extensive experience with consumer data protection requirements, as well as commonly used compliance standards such as ISO and NIST; PCI DSS; and the AICPA SOC Suite of Services.

 With this experience, our auditors can help you identify overlap between relevant programs, making it easier to manage each of your efforts.
 For instance, certain types of consumer data are also covered by HIPAA; our firm can help organizations that process health-related data understand the relevant exemptions and tailor their programs accordingly.
 Similarly, we can help organizations that are already GDPR-compliant leverage existing evidence for their CPRA audit.
 By integrating multiple initiatives, we make it easier for organizations to meet obligations and achieve a broader view of their compliance programs.